Ronnette Meyers

 • 2024 Entrepreneurial Women of Impact, Women Presidents Organization

-• 2023 Presidential Lifetime Achievement Award, President Biden
+• 2023 Presidential Lifetime Achievement Award

-• 2020 Washington Business Journal Minority Business Leader Honoree
+• 2020 Minority Business Leader Honoree, Washington Business Journal

 • DC Chamber of Commerce